xemantic/shader-web-background/API.md

 ### Context: initHalfFloatRGBATexture

-A function to initialize a texture where each pixel RGBA values have floating point precision.
+A function to initialize a texture where each pixel RGBA values have floating-point precision.
 It takes `width` and `height` as parameters.

 Example usage: